We explain the different types of asphalt products, paints and markers used when highway services are performed.

 Marker and Stripe Removal

 To mark a detour through a work zone or when a roadway’s design is changed – for instance when a new lane needs to be added – existing road marking paint will have to be removed.
 ADA-Striping contractors are well-equipped to handle the removal of striping by either water blasting or grinding the existing striping.
 Water blasting is typically used in applications when there is a need to protect existing roadways as it doesn’t scar the surface that much.
 ADA-Striping contractors blasters are equipped with a dual-head removal system, which reduces time spent on the road while increasing productivity.
 The blaster also features a vacuum recovery system.
 The recovery system main work is to separate the debris removed from the road by the water and prepares the surface for striping shortly after removal.
-Apart from cutting costs, it also improves the surface by removing film and debris, leaving it ready for restriping.
+Apart from cutting costs, it also improves the surface by removing film and debris, leaving it ready for restriping parking lots.

 ADA-Striping contractors are expected to install pavement marking materials & asphalt products below the surface of the road.
 This is made possible by grinding the roadway’s surface to specified depths before the markings are installed in the recessed grooves.
 We can inlay any pavement markings.
 Also, see how to remove oil stains from concrete driveway.